What is the Best Reselling App? Recommendations for Beginners

 Facebook Marketplace Selling Fees:

 FBMP fees are 10%, or a minimum of $0.80 per listing.
-Note that the commission fee is calculated on the entire order value including the cost of the item, shipping cost, and any sales tax.
+Note that the commission fee is calculated on the entire order value, including the cost of the item, shipping cost, and any sales tax.

 Local listings sold without shipping (such as through local pickup or dropoff) have no selling fees- unless buyers and sellers use a payment processor such as Meta Pay, Venmo, or PayPal

-Pros:
+FBMP Pros:

 • Built-in audience of social media users